-Recently, India's Serious Fraud Investigation Office (SFIO) announced to probe the valuation of the Kingfisher Airlines trademark whether it was fraudulently inflated to get more funds from banks.
-The officials of the now defunct airline, bank representatives and the corporate finance advisory firm Grant Thornton who had valued the brand will be investigated.
+Recently, India's Serious Fraud Investigation Office (SFIO) announced it would probe the valuation of the Kingfisher Airlines trademark and whether the trademark was fraudulently inflated to get more funds from banks.
+The officials of the now-defunct airline, bank representatives, and a corporate finance advisory firm who had valued the brand are being investigated.

 Recap.

-Kingfisher Airlines (KAL) was an Indian airline which was grounded for severe financial issues in 2012.
+Kingfisher Airlines (KAL) was an Indian airline that was grounded for severe financial issues in 2012.
 It had commenced operations in 2005 and grew rapidly to become India's second largest domestic flight operator.
-Kingfisher was founded and controlled by famous entrepreneur Vijay Mallya and its United Breweries Group, a leading producer of spirits and beer and owner of the market leading Kingfisher beer brand.
-Ever since its taking off, KAL was reporting losses.
+Famous entrepreneur Vijay Mallya and his United Breweries Group, a leading producer of spirits and beer and owner of the market-leading Kingfisher beer brand, founded and controlled Kingfisher.
+Ever since taking off, KAL was reporting losses.

-By 2010, KAL had serious financial problems and arranged a restructuring of its debt with 18 lenders, including a conversion of 13.55 billion Rupees of debt into equity, and a collateralization of various assets, the most important of which was the trademarks.
-The brand had been valued at a face value of Rs 41 billion in 2009 in a previous attempt to raise more capital, based on a valuation of the brand performed and submitted by Grant Thornton.
+By 2010, KAL had serious financial problems and arranged a restructuring of its debt with 18 lenders, including a conversion of 13.55 billion rupees (Rs) of debt into equity and a collateralization of various assets, the most important of which was the trademarks.
+The brand had been valued at a face value of Rs 41 billion in 2009 in a previous attempt to raise more capital, based on a valuation of the brand.
 Today, the airline is grounded.
 The lenders, trying to get some of the money back, found that most of the pledges were worth much less than face value.
 In particular, the trademark pledge turned out to be worthless.
-Today, Kingfisher Airlines is the single largest Non-performing asset (NPA) in India, with unpaid debts of 91 billion Rupees.
-On March 2^{nd} , 2016, the day when the lenders approached the Debt Recovery Tribunal, Vijay Mallya left India.
-On March 8^{th} , 2016, the SFIO announced to probe Kingfisher for suspected fund diversion.
-On March 15^{th} , the SFIO announced to probe the brand valuation performed by Grant Thornton in 2010, and its circumstances.
-Earlier in 2014, the lenders had attempted to sell the Kingfisher Airlines brand and called for an expression of interest in acquiring trademarks linked to the grounded KAL.
-Nobody showed interest to acquire these brands.
+Today, KAL is the single largest nonperforming asset (NPA) in India, with unpaid debts of Rs 91 billion.
+On 2 March 2016, the day when the lenders approached the Debt Recovery Tribunal, Vijay Mallya left India.
+On 8 March, the SFIO announced it would probe Kingfisher for suspected fund diversion.
+On 15 March 15, the SFIO announced it would probe the brand valuation the corporate finance advisory firm performed in 2010 and its circumstances.
+Earlier in 2014, the lenders had attempted to sell the Kingfisher Airlines brand and called for an expression of interest in acquiring trademarks linked to the grounded KAL, with no results.
+An e-auction is scheduled for 30 April 2016.

 Objective.

-Everything has been said and scrutinized on the many mistakes that were made by KAL management and finally lead to its suspension.
-We are not going to repeat all this here.
+Everything has been said and scrutinized on the many mistakes that KAL management made that finally led to its suspension.
+We are not going to repeat all of that here.
 But there is recent interest in the circumstances and results of the valuation of the Kingfisher Airline trademarks, both from authorities and the public, and we try to propose some lessons that ought to be learned from the valuation.

-The information circulated in the public on KAL's brand valuation is not always unambiguous.
+The information circulated to the public on KAL's brand valuation was not always unambiguous.
 We tried to cross-check multiple different sources and not to speculate.
-Grant Thornton's valuation report was not made public.
+The corporate finance advisory firm's valuation report was not made public.
 Final clarity on the matter will be available only after the investigation of the SFIO and the courts.
-Grant Thornton has the position that their brand valuation was appropriate in the context of when it was done and the purpose for which it was done.
-This is what we try to reconstruct.
+The advisory firm has taken the position that its brand valuation was